alaasmagi/openai-salary-calculator/README.md

 * CalculatorConfig - service that gets all necessary data from .env file for SalaryCalculatorService

 ### Models
+Models are used to transfer data between the user interface and business logic.
 * **SalaryInputModel**
 ```csharp
 public class SalaryInputModel